 You need the right flour and ingredients to make gluten-free holiday cookies for your cookie exchange party.
 You can find my whole list here in My Gluten Free Pantry.

 It seems like it was just Halloween, and here we are on the homestretch to Hanukkah and Christmas!!
-This year, I am all for delicious cookies ANY time of year.
+This year, I am all for delicious cookies at ANY time of year.
 This collection of cookie recipes is perfect for those holiday parties, bake sales, teacher gifts, and cookie exchange parties.

 What gluten free flour blends do you use to make gluten free cookies?